 Why transforming supply chains is necessary like never before

 With the continued proliferation of global supply chains and logistics operations, businesses are increasingly facing challenges like supply chain integration and low supply chain responsiveness.
 And to help them overcome these challenges, these businesses are rapidly undergoing digital transformation.
 The use of software like ERPs and technologies like analytics is helping supply chains gain a competitive edge over their peers.
 The adoption of ERP solutions has become the standard across the global supply chain and logistics industry.
 And the investment in supply chain software is only going to increase in the coming period — the supply chain management (SCM) software industry is expected to grow to USD 24.5 billion at a CAGR of 9.7% by 2025.

 These ERP solutions — despite being highly advantageous to their users — are still underutilized by businesses.
 While organizations continue to invest millions of dollars in their supply chain transformation initiatives, they face the challenge of low user adoption.
 Not every employee in the supply chain network uses the tools that his company invests in.
 As a result, businesses fail to gain the maximum benefit from their investments.
 To solve this problem, SAP, the world’s number one provider of supply chain management ERPs, has come up with an innovative solution — SAP Fiori.

 How SAP Fiori is transforming supply chains one UX at a time

-- Enhanced visibility across supply chains: With the help of Location and Transportation Lane apps on SAP Fiori, supply chain and logistics managers can monitor all the facilities and transport routes in real time.
+- Enhanced visibility across supply chains: With the help of Location and Transportation Lane apps on SAP Fiori, scm and logistics managers can monitor all the facilities and transport routes in real-time.

 - Optimized resource utilization: Using SAP Fiori’s apps, production planners can analyze the utilization of their resources and assets to identify areas that are overloaded and those that are underutilized.
 Doing so enables them to plan their operations in a way that ensures optimal resource utilization.